ss16118/siyuans-hub/public/contents/bio-en.md

   <img src="../siyuans-hub/contents/wechat.jpg" alt="Wechat QR Code" style="width:100px;height:100px;"/>
 </p>

 > P.S.
-This site has no mobile version currently, so if you view it on your phone, the format will be messed up.
-I will probably fix that when I have time in the future.
 All contents on this site are in both English and Chinese, and since translation is not my forte, please excuse the mistakes that I've made.
 It's my first time using React, that's why the UI seems a bit crude, and there are probably bugs as well.
 Thanks for understanding.